Sources: Helena Gerrish, CADW

-In 1894 the archiect and garden designer H Avray Tipping (later the archictecture editor of Counry Life) bought the much-reduced property.
-By the turn of the century he had renovated and enlarged what remained of the house
+In 1894 the architect and garden designer H Avray Tipping (later the archictecture editor of Country Life) purchased the much-reduced property.
+By the turn of the century he had renovated and enlarged what had remained (1905 postcard)

 A wider view of the paved garden and loggia (1910)